Exercise Myths vs Reality

 • If a scheduled day feels impossible, do 5 minutes instead.
 Five minutes counts.

 • Track how you feel before and after each session.
 After a few weeks, you'll have proof that movement helps — and on the days anxiety tells you it won't, you can look at your own evidence.
+This tracking also helps if you're building a healthier overall relationship with technology.

 • Increase time by no more than 5 minutes per week.
 Slow progress is permanent progress.